Things people ask...

 *What tackle should I bring?

 As little as possible.
 Or none at all.
 Included in the price is tackle chosen for its reliability and specifically rigged for shore lure fishing afloat.
-The only additional cost is lures you might lose, which will be charged to you at cost.
 BIF1 is a roomy platform for lure fishing.
 But large tackle boxes are potential trip hazards.
 Smaller boxes that can be stowed centrally are fine.
-Fly anglers will require #9 or #10 single handed rods, with fast sink and floating lines.
+Fly anglers are also catered for, but should they wish to use their own tackle, will require #9 or #10 single handed rods, with fast sink and floating lines.
 Small, spratt sized deceivers and Fulling Mill Saltwater skippers are highly recommended for fly choice.

 *What is "Shore luring afloat"